joehahn/secular-bending-waves/README.md

 to execute the simulation.
 Or so I think...its been a while.

-And to execute the simulations seen in Figs 7-8, descend into the pan_in_out folder and repeat the above.
+And to execute the simulation seen in Figs 7-8, descend into the pan_in_out folder and repeat the above.
 Good luck!

 -jh